 I have found that by presenting my ideas in a humble, clear, logical, and convincing manner, I have often got them to adopt my point of view.
 However, I have also learned that the effects of persuasive communication can depend on the audience and the context.
 For example, what works for one person may not work for another, and what is persuasive in one situation may not be persuasive in another, so it depends on the matter in hand on how to lead but it all has to be servantly to be a productive outcome.
 Whereas, some understand the needs and perspectives of the audience and do not tailor the message accordingly because without the humility of servant leadership learners work out of fear as opposed to working in an environment of freedom.
 I have also seen firsthand how persuasive communication can be misused by leaders who do not care about the feelings of their audience to manipulate or deceive them.
 In my relationships, for instance, I have encountered people who use persuasive techniques to get what they want, even if it is not in my best interests.
 This has taught me to be cautious and skeptical of persuasive messages, especially when they seem too good to be true.
 Overall, I believe that persuasive communication can be a valuable tool when used ethically and responsibly.
 It can help us achieve our goals and influence positive change in the world, but it is important to approach it with caution, humility, and respect.

+Source One: Christensen, D. A. (2020).
+The Persuasive Preacher: Pastoral Influence in a Marketing World Wipf & Stock

 Comment 1: